 In recent years, artificial intelligence (AI) has demonstrated revolutionary potential in many sectors, and animal science is no exception.
-The organization of a workshop dedicated to this topic arises from the need to explore and leverage the opportunities offered by AI to improve efficiency, sustainability, and productivity in animal farming.
+The organization of the AI4animal science workshop dedicated to this topic arises from the need to explore and leverage the opportunities offered by AI to improve efficiency, sustainability, and health and welfare in animal production.
 It is now well known that AI provides advanced tools to monitor and manage livestock farming activities more precisely and promptly.
 The analysis of data collected through sensors, IoT devices, and other technologies allows optimizing the nutrition, health, and welfare of animals, reducing waste and operational costs.
 One of the main challenges of modern agriculture is, to reduce environmental impact.
-AI can transform these challenges in opportunities through monitoring systems that minimize the use of natural resources and improve waste management, while simultaneously promoting more sustainable and environmentally friendly practices.
-The workshop organized by EAAP ETH and Agroscope will offer a unique opportunity to train industry operators and raise awareness of the importance and practical applications of AI in animal husbandry.
-Through parallel scientific sessions and a plenary session, participants will be able to discuss and deepen their fundamental knowledge and skills.
-It is well known that integrating AI into animal husbandry requires collaboration between different disciplines, including engineering, computer science, biology, and, of course, animal husbandry.
-The EAAP/ETH/Agroscope workshop represents an ideal platform to facilitate the exchange of ideas and collaboration among experts from various fields, promoting an integrated and multidisciplinary approach.
+AI can transform these challenges in opportunities through advanced data-analysis and decision support that minimize the use of natural resources and improve waste management, while simultaneously promoting more sustainable and environmentally friendly practices.

 International Scientific Board